ovh/docs/pages/platform/ai/training_guide_03_concepts_jobs/guide.en-gb.md

 ## Job lifecycle

-During its lifetime the job will transition between the following statuses:
+During its lifetime the job will transit between the following statuses:

 > [!primary]
 > * Only jobs that reach the `RUNNING` status are billed.
-Billing starts with the `INITIALIZING` step and ends when the `FINALIZING` step starts.
+Billing starts with the `RUNNING` step and ends when the `FINALIZING` step starts.
 > * Only jobs in states `QUEUED`, `INITIALIZING`, `PENDING` and `RUNNING` are included in the quota computation.

 -   `QUEUED` the job run request is about to be processed